Daave2/amazon-scraper-2025/docs/TEAM_COMMUNICATION.md

 Hi team,

 I'm excited to introduce our new Amazon Performance & INF (Item Not Found) Analysis automation system.
-This tool will help us identify and resolve stock issues faster, improve performance metrics, and reduce manual reporting time.

 ### What Is It?

 An automated system that scrapes Amazon Seller Central data for all Morrisons stores and delivers comprehensive reports directly to our Google Chat workspace.
 It runs multiple times daily and can be triggered on-demand with a single click.

+**Context:**
+Stores already receive their daily update spreadsheet (overnight batch).
+This tool provides real-time visibility throughout the day.

 ### Daily Automated Reports